RAS598-2025-S-Team06/RAS598-2025-S-Team06.github.io/docs/index.md

 ---

 ### **Final Demonstration**
-The system will autonomously **transport an object via the TurtleBot 4**, and the **UR5 will manipulate it (pick & place)** in a real-world scenario.
+In this demonstration, we will showcase a minimal automated manufacturing setup where a TurtleBot 4 autonomously navigates while transporting an object, and a UR5 robotic arm performs pick-and-place operations.
+The system will demonstrate real-time multi-robot collaboration, SLAM-based navigation, and adaptive object manipulation, simulating an industrial setting.

 #### **Resources Needed**
 - **TurtleBot 4 with a carrying tray(maybe)**
 - **UR5 robotic arm on a sturdy table**
+- **TurtleBot 4 (possibly equipped with a carrying tray for object transport)**
+- **UR5 robotic arm mounted on a sturdy table**
+- **ROS 2-based computing setup for communication and coordination**
+- **LiDAR, depth camera, IMU, and force-torque sensors for navigation and manipulation feedback**
+- **Gazebo simulation environment for real-time digital twin verification**
+- **Modular tables to construct an elevated track for TurtleBot 4, ensuring that the robot and UR5 arm operate at the same height.**

 #### **Classroom Setup**
-- Open floor space for TurtleBot navigation.
+- Open floor space: Ensuring sufficient area for TurtleBot 4 to navigate safely.
-- A fixed workspace for UR5 operations.
+- Dedicated workspace for UR5: A fixed, stable table where the robotic arm will operate.
+- Elevated Track System: Depending on demonstration needs, we may arrange tables to form a track-like platform for TurtleBot 4, allowing it to operate at the same height as the UR5 robotic arm.
+This will ensure seamless object transfer between the mobile robot and the robotic arm.
+- Minimal environmental interference: Avoid excessive lighting changes or obstructions that may interfere with LiDAR and depth camera data.

 #### **Handling Variability**
-- The system will adapt to environmental changes (e.g., obstacles, lighting variations) using **SLAM**.
+- The system is designed to adapt dynamically to environmental changes, including:
+- Obstacle Avoidance: Using LiDAR and depth camera, TurtleBot 4 will identify and avoid unexpected obstacles in real time.
+- Lighting Variations: Depth sensors will compensate for changing light conditions.
+- Uncertain Object Heights: UR5’s force-torque sensor will tap the top of the stacked objects to determine the height for precise grasping.
+- Sensor-Based Feedback: If a grasp fails, the system will reattempt pick-and-place operations with adjusted parameters.
+- Height Adjustment via Modular Track: If necessary, the table track system will allow the TurtleBot to maintain the required height alignment with the UR5.

 #### **Testing & Evaluation**
-- **Navigation Accuracy:** Measure deviation from planned vs. actual path.
-- **Grasping Success Rate:** Percentage of successful picks by UR5.
+- To validate the system’s performance, we will measure the following key metrics:
+- Navigation Accuracy: We will compare TurtleBot 4’s planned path with its actual trajectory, measuring deviations and making necessary SLAM adjustments.
+- Grasping Success Rate: The percentage of successful object pickups by the UR5 robotic arm will be calculated while optimizing grip strength and positioning based on failure rates.
-- **Task Completion Time:** Efficiency of transport and manipulation.
+- Task Completion Time: The efficiency of transport and manipulation will be determined by measuring the total time taken to complete each task.
-- **Error Recovery:** System’s ability to handle failures dynamically.
+- Error Recovery: The system’s ability to handle failures dynamically will be analyzed through mechanisms such as obstacle avoidance, reattempted grasps, and recalculated navigation paths.

 ---